Marcopolo S.A.

 It is the largest bus car manufacturer in Latin America and the third worldwide, over half of the bus bodies in Brazil are from the company, and its coaches were exported to 100 countries.
-They have six plants in Brazil, Chile, France, Italy, Portugal and South Africa.
+They have seven production plants in Brazil, Argentina, China, Mexico, Colombia, Australia and South Africa.
 Some technology was transferred to India's Tata Motors in form of Tata Marcopolo Motors Ltd.